Q. What is the difference before cow's milk and camel milk?

 Q. Is your Camel Milk pasteurised?

-A. Yes, we gently pasteurise which preserves the integrity of milk.
+A. Yes.
+We gently pasteurise our milk (instead of harsh pasteurisation) before rapidly cooling it.
+This process preserves the integrity and nutrients of our Camel Milk.
 It is illegal to sell raw milk in Australia.

 Q. Is your Camel Milk homogenised?